Ewell: Economy

-Ewell's commercial centre, the High Street is 400 metres long and contains two chain convenience stores, Sainsbury's Local and Nisa (formerly Co-op), in addition to a post office.
+Ewell's town centre is the 400 m long High Street which contains two chain convenience stores, Sainsbury's Local and Co-op, in addition to a post office.
 There are no longer any banks in Ewell.
-The Green Man public house is located on the High Street, with three other pubs: The Eight Bells, The Wheatsheaf and the Spring located nearby on Kingston Road in the north of the Village.
+The Green Man and the Ewell Tap public houses are located on the High Street, with three other pubs: the Eight Bells, the Wheatsheaf and the Spring located nearby on Kingston Road in the north of the town.

 Neighbourhoods

-Ewell Village
+Ewell Town

-The central, historic centre of Ewell containing the High Street, Bourne Hall, Ewell Castle School and immediate surrounding areas.
+The central, historic centre of Ewell containing the High Street, St Mary's, Bourne Hall, Ewell Castle School and immediate surrounding areas.

 Ewell Court

 Ewell Court is a residential area and ward to the northwest of Ewell Village.
 In the centre of the area is Ewell Court Park, which contains Ewell Court House and Ewell Court Lake.
 The volunteer-run Ewell Court Library is inside Ewell Court House.
-A large portion of The Hogsmill Open Space, a local nature reserve is in this area, from the railway line near Ewell Village to Ruxley Lane.
+A large portion of the Hogsmill Open Space, a local nature reserve, is in this area, from the railway line near Ewell Village to Ruxley Lane.
 This contains several tributaries of the Hogsmill River, including the confluence with the Horton Stream near Ruxley Lane.
 Ewell Court is bounded to the northeast by the A240 (Kingston Road).